 hand, foot, and mouth disease is a common viral illness that causes a blistery rash on the palms of the hands and soles of the feet, as well as ulcers in the mouth.

-impetigo can occur on any part of the body that has a wound or break in the skin. a rash usually results from a scratch, bite, or minor irritation that has become infected streptococcus or staphylococcus bacteria. the wound becomes red and moist, with pus and eventually yellowish scabs.
+impetigo can occur on any part of the body that has a wound or break in the skin. rashes usually result from a scratch, bite, or minor irritation that has become infected with streptococcus or staphylococcus bacteria. the wound becomes red and moist, with pus and eventually yellowish scabs.

 if a child scratches the wound, the bacteria may spread on the skin and cause more sore that develops over the course of a few days and last for to six days before drying up and forming scabs. it is usually treated with topical or oral antibiotics.